Hollywood (cigarette): History

 The "young" practicing various kinds of sports, who were the characters in the TV advertisements, were responsible for the brand's success by associating it with the idea of adventure.
 The appeal took, too, to the patronage of a pioneer rock festival organized in Brazil, Hollywood Rock, in the summer of 1975 in Rio de Janeiro.
 The event was recorded in the breakneck pace of the same year.

 In the 1990s, more ads were displayed, of which the "Flying Lap" commercial was one of them.
 TV sponsorship for Hollywood, as well as various other brands, ended once the Brazilian parliament voted to repeal cigarette advertisements on public television.

-As of 2016, the brand Marlboro has surpassed Hollywood as the most popular brand, making it the second most popular brand in Brazil.
+In mid 2016, the brand Marlboro has surpassed Hollywood as the most popular brand on Brazil, holding Hollywood as the second most popular.